Unity-Technologies/com.unity.probuilder/com.unity.probuilder/Documentation~/manual-uvs-actions.md

 ### Select Island

-With a UV element selected, clicking this expands the selection to include all other connected UV elements.
+With a UV element selected, click this to expand the selection so that it includes all other connected UV elements.

 ![Expand selection from one face to all connected faces](images/UVExamples_SelectIsland.png)